rust-lang/rfcs/text/3389-manifest-lint.md

 - We have not yet defined semantics for sharing something like this across a workspace

+Instead of the `[lints]` table being `lint = "level"`, we could organize it around `level = ["lint", ...]` like some other linters do (like [ruff](https://beta.ruff.rs/docs/configuration/)) but this works better for logically organizing lints, highlighting what changed in diffs, and for possibly adding lint-specific configuration in the future.

+## Workspace Inheritance

 Instead of using workspace inheritance for `[lint]`, we could make it workspace-level configuration, like `[patch]` which is automatically applied to all workspace members.
 However, `[patch]` and friends are because they affect